 I enjoy running fast on both road and trails.
 I don’t have any desire at this point to run another 100 miler, however I could see myself run another 50 miler one day because I can run a much faster pace than a 100 mile run.
 My next race will be the Boston Marathon in April 2015, I’d like to run it in 2 hours 45 minutes.

-I’ve started writing an e-book about Running Faster with Less Effort, the release date is July 30th.
+I’ve started writing an e-book about Running Faster with Less Effort.
 Also, I’ll be posting several other running articles on this blog in the next few months.